General Glover Farmhouse: Preservation Efforts

 The historical commissions of Swampscott and Marblehead, along with other organizations including Glover's Marblehead Regiment, began working together to help save the historic military heroes home from demolition.
 A survey determined the original 1700s home was still intact and able to be saved and restored.
-A joint preservation effort of "Save the Glover" was initiated to help raise awareness to save and preserve the historic Glover House.In 2024, American Heritage Magazine and other national publications helped promote awareness of the houses history, and the importance to save the house.
+A joint preservation effort of "Save the Glover" was initiated to help raise awareness to save and preserve the historic Glover House.In 2024, American Heritage Magazine, David Shribman and other national publications helped promote awareness of the houses history, and the importance to save the house.

 Recognizing the importance of the Glover Farmhouse to local, national, and military history, the Town of Swampscott allocated funding for structural engineers to come up with stabilization plan, along with having a tarp placed over the roof to help prevent further deterioration.
 The property is currently up for sale after the first developer walked away from the project.
 However, the house is still threatened by demolition, both through neglect by its current owners, and the approved plans could be purchased by a new developer.

 In October 2025, Preservation Massachusetts listed the General Glover Farmhouse as one of the Commonwealth's Most Endangered Historic Resources due to the threat of neglect and demolition.

+The house was added to the Library of Congress ensure a historic record was kept due to the importance to American history.
+Towards the end of 2025 in to 2026 community advocacy continued to support the preservation effort, including pledges from the Odd Fellows, anonymous donations up to $50k, and letter of support for the preservation effort from filmmaker Ken Burns.
+One June 2, 2026 a statement was introduced to the House of Representatives emphasizing the importance of saving the Glover Farmhouse to our American history, especially during America's 250th.

-As of 2025, the historic 1700s Glover Farmhouse, along with many of the other historic buildings remain intact on the property at 299 Salem Street, but are neglected and deteriorating.
+As of 2026, the historic 1700s Glover Farmhouse, along with many of the other historic buildings remain intact on the property at 299 Salem Street, but are neglected and deteriorating.

 Historic gate posts on Glover Farm property, with the former barn and A.E.
 Little House beyond.

-Notable Owners
+Notable owners

-Throughout its over 250 year history, the Glover Farmhouse has been owned by many significant New England figures and their families:
+Throughout its over 250 year history, the Glover Farm site has been owned by many significant New England figures and their families: